pahen/madge/README.md

 [![Build Status](https://secure.travis-ci.org/pahen/node-madge.png)](http://travis-ci.org/pahen/node-madge)

 Create graphs from your [CommonJS](http://nodejs.org/api/modules.html) or [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) module dependencies.
 Could also be useful for finding circular dependencies in your code.
 Tested on [Node.js](http://nodejs.org/) and [RequireJS](http://requirejs.org/) projects.
-Dependencies are calculated using static code analysis with [UglifyJS](https://github.com/mishoo/UglifyJS).
+Dependencies are calculated using static code analysis.
+CommonJS dependencies are found using James Halliday's [detective](https://github.com/substack/node-detective) and for AMD I'm using some parts copied from James Burke's [RequireJS](https://github.com/jrburke/requirejs) (both are using [UglifyJS](https://github.com/mishoo/UglifyJS)).

 ## Example
 Here's a very simple example of a generated image.